ArianLust/NSLB-ModdimationVSLust/README.md

 ## Discord
 [**Join the discord**](https://discord.gg/dgKVaUKpj5) to keep up to date with the development of the game, make feature suggestions, report bugs (if you're too lazy to use issues...), get technical support, look for people to play with, and just talk about the game!
+THAT is if you want information for the OG PC Remake, if you want infos for this Mod join the Unofficial NSMB - Mario VS Luigi Discord Server: https://discord.gg/9PHVeWDMu9

 ## Download